kwhitley/itty-router-extras/README.md

 ```

 ### Advanced Error Handling
-Once you need to control more elaborate error handling, simply ditch `ThrowableRouter` (because it will catch before you can ;), and add your own `.catch(err)` to the core itty `Router` as follows:
+Once you need to control more elaborate error handling, simply ditch `ThrowableRouter` (because it will catch and respond before you can), and add your own `.catch(err)` to the core itty `Router` as follows:
 ```js
 import { Router } from 'itty-router'
 import { error } from 'itty-router-extras'